ethereum-optimism/optimism/packages/docs/src/core/src/spec/execution-manager.rst

 Transaction Context & Re-implementing Opcodes
 ---------------------------------------------

 Transactions that are run in layer 2 will necessarily have a different context than fraud proofs in layer 1.
 For instance, a fraud proof can only be submitted to layer 1 to dispute a layer 2 transaction some time after it has been executed.
-As such, opcodes like `TIMESTAMP` will _function_ the same (it'll be the timestamp when the transaction was actually executed), but the actual current time will not _be_ the same when executed in layer 1 vs challenged as fraudulent layer 2.
+As such, opcodes like `TIMESTAMP` will *function* the same (it'll be the timestamp when the transaction was actually executed), but the actual current time will not *be* the same when executed in layer 1 vs challenged as fraudulent layer 2.

 .. raw:: html

    <img src="https://i.imgur.com/cOhmFRo.png" alt="The Execution Manager">

 To handle this, the OVM ExecutionManager Contract implements these opcodes as functions.
 When a contract executing in layer 2 or a fraud proof executing in layer 1 needs to know the timestamp, it will call the OVM ExecutionManager Contract instead of accessing these layer-1-protocol-level opcodes directly.
-We have [transpilation tools](https://github.com/op-optimism/optimistic-rollup/wiki/Opcode-Transpilation-Details) that take compiled layer 1 bytecode and swap out certain opcodes, like `TIMESTAMP`, for calls to our OVM ExecutionManager Contract.
+We have `transpilation tools <https://github.com/op-optimism/optimistic-rollup/wiki/Opcode-Transpilation-Details>`_ that take compiled layer 1 bytecode and swap out certain opcodes, like `TIMESTAMP`, for calls to our OVM ExecutionManager Contract.
 All contracts deployed to layer 2 must be transpiled accordingly.

 In our example, the sequencer that commits to a layer 2 transaction passes the timestamp at the time of execution to the OVM ExecutionManager Contract with the transaction to evaluate.
 They also specify the same timestamp in their rollup block that includes the transaction.
 This way, when the fraud proof is executed, the same timestamp from the rollup block will be set in the OVM ExecutionManager Contract prior to evaluating fraud so that the context that was committed to can be accessed correctly.
-More on timestamp considerations [here](https://github.com/op-optimism/optimistic-rollup/wiki/MVOVM-State-Specification).
+More on timestamp considerations `here <https://github.com/op-optimism/optimistic-rollup/wiki/MVOVM-State-Specification>`_.

 CALL
 ----